 This Plan recommends increased density on the Belward property (1.0 FAR), served and supported by a CCT transit station.
-The Plan recommends that both the 107-acre undeveloped Belward property as well as the developed, eastern portion, be rezoned from the R&D Zone to the revised LSC Zone to allow a mix of uses and higher densities focused on the CCT station.
+The Plan recommends that both the 107-acre undeveloped Belward property as well as the developed, eastern portion, be rezoned from the R&D Zone to the revised LSC Zone to allow higher densities and height focused at the CCT station.
 Development on the Belward property may include housing for the employees and/or visiting researchers.
+Plan recommendations allow a concentrated and compact form of development for Belward that is centered around transit.
+This denser building pattern (with structured parking) creates opportunities for an extensive open space system.
+Previous plans for Belward were a conventional suburban office park model with sprawling, low-density, auto-dependent development, vast amounts of surface parking lots, and few community amenities intended for use by residents or workers not on the Belward campus.
 Compatible transitions and buffers for the adjacent single-family neighborhoods are critical.